gioZAK/easy_vape/README.md

 ### Code Institute
 - I have relied on the Code Institute Boutique Ado Walktrough Project in order to make my own.
+- Special Thanks to all Code Institute staff for the support throughout the course.

 ### ChatGPT
 - I have used [ChatGPT](https://chat.openai.com/chat) as a tool to debug and to guide me on how to apply new functionalities.